graphviz-perl/GraphViz2/README.md

 See ["Special characters in node names and labels"](#special-characters-in-node-names-and-labels) for a discussion of this tricky topic.

-## load\_valid\_attributes()

-Load various sets of valid attributes from within the source code of this module, using [Data::Section::Simple](https://metacpan.org/pod/Data::Section::Simple).

-Returns $self to allow method chaining.

-These attributes are used to validate attributes in many situations.

-You wouldn't normally need to use this method.

 ## log(\[$level, $message\])

 Logs the message at the given log level.